A short break in the Lake District — 10 reasons to visit

 What’s more, St Bees Head has spectacular views of the Irish Sea, which will rack up the likes on Instagram.

-Plenty to explore — Lake District breaks
+Plenty to explore — Lake District short break

 Talk a walk along the promenade on a dusky summer’s evening and indulge in the views of the setting sun.